-Your symbol is Hexagram number fifty-six, traveling.
-While visiting a land where one is a stranger, maintain humility, integrity and an open heart.
+Hexagram Fifty-six discusses traveling.
+While visiting a land where one is a stranger, maintain humility, integrity, and an open heart.
 Try not to judge the surroundings or the local inhabitants.

-The first line, yin, shows a hostile stranger who only brings more bad fortune upon him or herself.
+The first line, yin, shows a hostile stranger who only brings more bad fortune upon themself.

 The third line, yang, shows one who is disrespectful to hosts, thus losing the respect of everyone.
-The image is of a traveler setting fire to the inn, thus losing his/her servants and injuring him/herself.
+The image is of a traveler setting fire to the inn.

-The fourth line, yang, explains that you should feel at home wherever you are.
-The example is given of the traveler who brings along his/her means of livelihood, but still feels dissatisfaction of heart.
+The fourth line, yang, explains that the subject can feel at home wherever they are.
+The example is a traveler who brings along their means of livelihood, but still feels dissatisfaction of heart.

 The sixth line, yang, warns against losing one's equilibrium while traveling.
 The example is that the traveler laughs and then cries upon seeing a bird set fire to its nest.
 Expect the unexpected and don't be thrown off guard.